General

 Author

-In March 2019, the Supreme Court ruled, in accordance with the CJEU judgment C-538/15, Al Chodor, that the provisions of the IPA regarding the detention are not in accordance with the Dublin Regulation, since the IPA does not contain the definition of the “risk of absconding” and the objective criteria needed to establish the risk of absconding in an individual case.[1]
-The Supreme Court therefore ruled that detention in the Dublin procedure is not lawful since the IPA does not contain the proper legal ground for detention.
+In March 2019, in accordance with the CJEU judgment in case C-538/15 Al Chodor, the Slovenian Supreme Court ruled that the provisions of the IPA on detention are not in accordance with the Dublin Regulation, because the IPA does not contain the definition of the “risk of absconding” and the objective criteria needed to establish the risk of absconding in an individual case.[2]
+The Supreme Court therefore considered that detention in the Dublin procedure is not lawful as long as the IPA does not set the proper legal grounds for detention.
 Thus, asylum seekers in Slovenia could not be detained in the Dublin procedure or on any other ground that required the risk of absconding to be established.
-The only possible ground for detention until the amendments to the IPA were made was preventing security threats to the country or to the constitutional order of the Republic of Slovenia or protecting personal safety, property and other grounds related to public safety.
+The only possible ground for detention, until the amendments to the IPA, were the prevention of security threats to the country or to the constitutional order of the Republic of Slovenia or protecting personal safety, property and other grounds related to public safety.[3]

 The changes include a provision that allows the Migration directorate to detain asylum seekers and individuals who have expressed the intention to apply for international protection but have not yet lodged the application.
-According to the new amendments, asylum seekers detained in the Foreigners Centre can be subject to the same measures as foreigners if they violate the rules of the Foreigners Centre.[2]
-This means that they can be subject to solitary confinement[3], prohibited to attend the activities in the centre, or have their rights limited.[4]
+According to the new amendments, asylum seekers detained in the Foreigners Centre can be subject to the same measures as foreigners if they violate the rules of the Foreigners Centre.[4]
+This means that they can be subject to solitary confinement,[5] prohibited to attend the activities in the centre, or have their rights limited (for example: they can lose their privileges regarding TV and radio, exists from the Foreigners centre etc).[6]
+In 2023, 5 asylum seekers were subjected to solitary confinement and 2 had their rights limited.
+In addition, the Police issued 60 warnings due to violations.[7]

 Apart from asylum applicants, the Foreigners Centre also detains aliens in return procedures, which is the main purpose of the institution.
-In 2022, 1,929 aliens were detained throughout the year.
-The highest number of detainees were nationals of Pakistan, AfghanistanBangladesh, India and Turkey.
-At the end of the year, 11 individuals were detained in the Foreigners Centre.[7]
+In 2023, 264 aliens were detained throughout the year.
+During the year 4 children and 10 unaccompanied children were detained.
+The highest number of detainees were nationals of Albania, Afghanistan, Serbia, China and Kosovo.
+At the end of the year, 11 individuals were detained in the Foreigners Centre.[10]

 A regime of de facto detention is applied to all newly arrived asylum seekers.
-Upon arrival in the Asylum Home applicants are informed they are not allowed to leave the premises of the Asylum Home until they lodge the application.
-In general individuals had to wait from 3 to up to 20 days to lodge the application in 2022.
-If they leave the premises of the Asylum Home before lodging the application they are considered as foreigners under the Foreigners act meaning that they can be processed in the return procedure or readmitted to another country.
-They have to sign a statement that they were informed about the consequences of leaving the asylum home.
-In 2022 the UOIM stopped the practice of locking up the area where newly arrived applicants are accommodated.[8]
-Due to the change in practice a large number of applicants absconded before lodging the application.
-In 2022, 31,447 individuals expressed the intention to lodge the application for international protection, however only 6,787 applications were lodged.[9]
+Upon arrival in the Asylum Home, applicants are informed they are not allowed to leave the premises until they lodge their application.
+In general, individuals had to wait from 3 to up to 20 days to lodge the application in 2023.
+If they leave the premises of the Asylum Home before lodging their application, they are considered as foreigners under the Foreigners act, which means that they can be channelled through the return procedure or readmitted to another country.
+They have to sign a statement according to which they were informed about the consequences of leaving the asylum home.
+In 2022, the UOIM stopped the practice of locking up the area where newly arrived applicants are accommodated.[11] (see: Detention).
+In 2023, the decision was made in a case of an applicant that was de facto detained in the reception area of the Asylum Home in February 2023.
+After the police procedure, the applicant was de facto detained for 7 days in the Asylum Home until lodging the application.
+Upon lodging the application, the applicant was detained in line with the provisions of the IPA.
+The applicant was detained in the reception area of the Asylum Home which was locked so the applicant could not go to the courtyard without the approval of the security.
+The Administrative Court found that based on the intensity, the measure amounted to deprivation of personal liberty not freedom of movement.
+The Court also noted that there was no legal ground for the deprivation of liberty.[12]

 Detention itself does not have an impact on the overall quality of the asylum procedure.
-According to Article 48 IPA, applications of the detained asylum seekers should be prioritised, yet it is not clear to what degree this provision is respected in practice as statistics on the prioritised procedures are not collected by the Migration directorate.
+According to Article 48 IPA, detained asylum seekers’ applications should be prioritised, yet it is not clear to what degree this provision is respected in practice as statistics on the prioritised procedures are not collected by the Migration directorate.

 [4] Article 84(10)-(12) IPA.